intrinio/ruby-sdk/docs/CompanyApi.md

 All Fundamentals by Company

-Returns all Fundamentals for the Company with the given `identifier`
+Returns all Fundamentals for the Company with the given `identifier`.
+Returns Fundamentals matching parameters when supplied.

 ### Example
 ```ruby